bpiwowar/papercite/readme.txt

 Changelog

+0.5.23
+ * Fixed warning on PHP using continue statement (issue #147)

 0.5.22
  * Fixed problem with uploading .bib files to the media library was being denied for security reasons (issue #144)